 Here’s some of the cutting-edge demos and VR videos that we’ve seen or used in many of our presentations.
-We will be adding more as the year progresses – let us know what you think should be included here!
+We will be adding more as new developments are demoed or released.
+We’d love to hear your suggestions on other VR videos that should be included here.

 Intel Demos the First Walk-around VR Video Experience – January 2017